-Biometric identification allows you to register your full-access Smart-ID account (or to update your account) if you are an adult and you’ve had a Smart-ID account before.
+Biometric identification allows you to register your full-access Smart-ID account (or to update your account).

 Before you start, please check that you meet all the requirements for biometric registration and have everything you need at hand.